rivy/xbmc-script.audio.pandora/README.txt

 warrenty as described in the file "COPYING.txt"

 Usage:
-	Place in xbmc scripts directory.
+	Place in xbmc addons directory and rename to "script.xbmc.pandora".
+	If using a skin which does not support the new addons format (ie. showmix) copy the files from PUT IN SKIN FOLDER to the skins folder.
-	Get key files (crypt_key_input.h, crypt_key_output.h) from pianobar project (libpiano) and place in Pandora directory.
+	Get key files (crypt_key_input.h, crypt_key_output.h) from pianobar project (libpiano) and place in the script.xbmc.pandora directory.
 	Set login information in script properties (prompts on run if not set) Pick a station and enjoy the music :)